Lab 10: Quaternions#

 Third person camera#

 The use of quaternions allows game developers to implement third person camera view in 3D games where the camera follows the character that the player is controlling.
-This was first done for the Playstation game Tomb Raider released by Core Design in 1996 and has become popular with game developers with game franchises such as God of War, Horizon Zero Dawn, Assassins Creed and Red Dead Redemption to name a few all using third person camera view.
+This was first done for the Playstation game Tomb Raider released by Core Design in 1996 and has become popular with game developers with game franchises such as God of War, The Last of Us, Zelda, Red Dead Redemption to name a few all using third person camera view.
+The implementation of a third person camera may vary but a popular one is for the camera to follow behind and slightly to one side and above the player allowing the user to see both the character and the surrounding environment.

 Exercises#